 You may major in any field as long as you complete the pharmacy prerequisite courses.

 No. You may submit both applications prior to taking the PCAT.
-However, your official PCAT scores must be submitted and verified by PharmCAS before the College will issue an admissions offer.
+PCAT scores should be submitted to PharmCAS, using code 104 upon exam registration.
+PCAT scores will catch up to your application.

-We recommend that you take the PCAT no later than October/November 2016.
-Waiting until January 2017 may lower your chance of acceptance because of the time it takes for your official PCAT score to be received and processed in PharmCAS.
-To expedite the interview process, you may submit your unofficial scores (which can be printed at the testing site) to our admissions coordinator so your scores can be considered along with the PharmCAS and Supplemental applications.
-However, PharmCAS must receive your official PCAT scores before an admissions offer can be extended.
+We recommend that you take the PCAT no later than October/November 2019.
+Waiting until January or February 2020 may lower your chance of acceptance because of the time it takes for your official PCAT score to be received and processed in PharmCAS; however, we will accept PCAT scores through the February 2020 testing dates.
+To expedite the interview process, you may submit your unofficial scores (which can be printed at the testing site) to our Director of Admission so your scores can be considered along with the PharmCAS and Supplemental Applications.

-- Applicants may be accepted, denied, or deferred to Regular Decision.
+- Applicants may be accepted, denied, or deferred to Regular Decision status.